Blue Ridge & Atlantic Railroad

 The Blue Ridge and Atlantic Railroad Company was chartered in 1887 to connect Savannah and Knoxville by building a new railroad through the Blue Ridge mountains of Georgia, North Carolina, and Tennessee.
 One of the BR&A’s first actions was to purchase the existing 21-mile line between Cornelia and Tallulah Falls operated by the Northeastern Railroad of Georgia.

-In 1892, the BR&A entered receivership and was sold under foreclosure in 1897.
-The following year the Tallulah Falls Railway was organized to take over its properties.
+The BR&A had encountered financial difficulties and had entered receivership in 1892.
+Sold under foreclosure in 1897, it was replaced in the following year by the Tallulah Falls Railway, which was organized to take over its properties.

 1892 map (44K)